devops329/devops/notes.md

 - I can also delete the student submitted branch so that we keep things clean.
 - As an admin I can also create a branch and pull request.
 The student can then review it and merge it in.
 - Love this.
 It should definitely be an assignment so that they learn how to work as a team.
 We can have them talk to someone in class has have them act as the reviewer.
 Or have a TA act as a reviewer.
 However, that would require that they get invited to their repo.
 Maybe at the beginning of class we should have a partner.
 If that partner fails we can replace them with a TA.

+## Pull requests template

+.github/pull_request_template.md

+This shows up in the body of a pull request.
+Kinda of cool, I guess.